ihhub/fheroes2/docs/INSTALL.md

 make FHEROES2_MACOS_APP_BUNDLE=ON
 ```

-Follow the [**instructions below**](#macos-resources) to gather resources necessary for fheroes2 to function as expected.
+Follow the [**instructions below**](#gathering-game-resources) to gather resources necessary for fheroes2 to function as expected.

-<a name="macos-resources"></a>
+<a name="gathering-game-resources"></a>

 ### Gathering game resources

 Once you obtain the fheroes2 executable using any of the options above, you should follow these steps to load in the correct resources:

 * If you have a legally purchased copy of the original game in a self-extracting Windows executable (such as from GOG), you can utilize
   [`innoextract`](https://constexpr.org/innoextract/#use) to extract files out of the exe without having to use Wine/Windows emulation
   software on your *UNIX-based machine.

 * If you have a legally purchased copy of the original game, run the extract resources script which will prompt you to enter
   the location of the original game, and will extract all the necessary resource files.
 The script can be run from the following paths depending on
   how you installed fheroes2:
   * `fheroes2-extract-resources` if you used a package manager (MacPorts or Homebrew);